 By Maggie Van Ostrand

 Second only to becoming famous as one of Jack the Ripper’s victims would be gaining celebrity as one of Sally Skull’s husbands.
 A man would be joining the ranks of a now-defunct exclusive club of five once-frisky members.
-Some say Sally didn’t always wait to get a divorce, and perhaps took the easy way out.
+Some say Sally didn’t always wait to get a divorce and perhaps took the easy way out.
 She killed them.

 “I don’t give a damn about the body, but I sure would like to have the $40 in that money belt around it,” muttered Sally, referring to the drowned remains of Husband #4.

-Such acquisitive sentiments were not uncommon with Sally, known throughout Texas as a woman who could shoot, trade horses, ride, and lasso as good as any man.
+Such acquisitive sentiments were not uncommon with Sally, known throughout Texas as a woman who could shoot, trade horses, ride, and lasso as well as any man.
 Better.
 We know she could shoot flawlessly, ride like a man, and cuss like a muleskinner.
 We also know that she loved dancing and draw poker.

-She was born Sarah Jane Newman in Pennsylvania about 1817 or 1818.
+She was born Sarah Jane Newman in Pennsylvania in about 1817 or 1818.
 Her grandfather, William Rabb, was one of Stephen F. Austin’s Old Three Hundred and was given virgin land in exchange for building a gristmill and sawmill in what is now Fayette County.
 The family had to learn survival tactics, as they were now in Comanche territory where something as simple as failing to extinguish a burning candle could result in death, if marauding savages, aided by the candlelight, shot their deadly arrows through cracks in the cabin walls.

-Eventually, the Newmans moved to Egypt, Texas, a safer territory, located upriver from present-day Wharton.
+Eventually, the Newmans moved to Egypt, Texas, a safer territory located upriver from present-day Wharton.

-In 1839, Jesse received 640 acres of land for his participation in the battle of San Jacinto and he was present when Santa Anna surrendered to General Sam Houston.
-In addition he received a certificate for 320 acres in 1838 for serving in the army from March to June 1836, but sold it for $50.
+In 1839, Jesse received 640 acres of land for his participation in the Battle of San Jacinto, and he was present when Santa Anna surrendered to General Sam Houston.
+In addition, he received a certificate for 320 acres in 1838 for serving in the army from March to June 1836 but sold it for $50.
 That may have been the influence of his new wife, 16-year-old Sally, whom he had married in May of that year.
 Jesse and Sally subsequently had two living children, Nancy (more about her later) and Alfred, who became a Texas Ranger and fought in the Civil War.